Mister-Espria/youtubeid/README.md

 Readme below not update yet.
 To run this script you need the forked kodi-cli2 script in the same place as your kodi-cli script.
+And Add your Youtube Data Api Key again to youtube_to_kodi.php

 Then you can use this command to send the video to Kodi: